-In a separate document, prepare a detailed written response using factual statements (called findings of fact) to explain how the activity proposed within the Natural Resource overlay district(s) complies with each of the applicable review criteria below (see ADC 6.310(A) and (B)).
+On a separate sheet of paper, prepare a detailed written response using factual statements (called findings of fact) to explain how the activity proposed within the Natural Resource overlay district(s) complies with each of the applicable review criteria below (see ADC 6.310(A) and (B)).
 Each criterion must have at least one finding of fact and conclusion statement.